yungjqve/TipOfTheDay/README.md

-# Discord Betting Tips Bot
+# TipOfTheDay Discord Bot

-## Overview
+## Introduction

-This Discord bot automatically sends a daily betting tip to a specified Discord channel.
-It scrapes betting information from a website and formats it as a message in Discord.
+TipOfTheDay is a Discord bot designed to provide daily betting tips to your Discord channel.
+It automatically scrapes and updates betting information from specified websites, offering users up-to-date betting insights directly within Discord.

 ## Features

-- **Automated Daily Messages:** Sends a "Tip of the Day" message every day.
+- **Automated Daily Updates:** The bot scrapes selected betting websites daily to provide the latest tips.
-- **Web Scraping:** Extracts betting information from a website.
+- **Easy Integration:** Simple setup process for integrating the bot into any Discord channel.
-- **Customizable:** Easy to modify and extend.
+- **Customizable Sources:** Option to specify or change the websites from which betting tips are sourced.

-## Installation
+## Getting Started

 1. **Clone the Repository**